 Download the AZW files first

 Both of these software options require your Kindle books to be in AZW format rather than the new KFX format that Kindles are using now.
 You can get the AZW file by logging into your Amazon account on your computer or laptop.
-Hover where it says Your Account and select Manage Your Content and Devices.
+Go to Your Account and select Manage Your Content and Devices.
 Where it says Show at the top left, choose Books and then tap the three dots at the left next to the title or titles you want and choose Download & transfer via USB.
 You’ll be prompted to choose one of your Kindle devices and the AZW file will download onto your computer.

 Convert using EPUB Converter — web-based